 What we deem offensive is in accordance with the UN hate speech guidelines and regulations.
 Users may not publish material that promotes hate toward groups based on race or ethnic origin, religion, disability, gender, age, veteran status, and sexual orientation/gender identity.

 The cover art of your book can’t depict Nazi symbolism as outlined in the Strafgesetzbuch section 86a if the content is cleared for sale in Germany, Austria, Switzerland, or any other country that restricts Nazi propaganda.

 We take violations of law and proprietary rights very seriously.
 It is your responsibility to ensure that your content doesn’t violate law or copyright, trademark, privacy, publicity, or other rights.
 Please be aware that freely available content doesn’t mean free to sell content – always obtain the rights before you sell something.
 This is true not only for text but also for images and fonts used.

 Public Domain and Other Non-Exclusive Content

-While we accept public domain content, some of our stores do not.
 Please read our public domain policy here.